 Queen Anne High School

-Architect/Builder: James Stephen, City of Seattle Official School Architect at the turn of the 20th century
+- James Stephen, City of Seattle Official School Architect

 Historic Seattle’s Role:

-Falling enrollments throughout the Seattle School District forced the closure of many public schools, including Queen Anne High School in June 1981.
-Historic Seattle purchased the school with the goal of renovating it and adapting it for economic reuse.
+The stately English Renaissance Revival Queen Anne High School was built in 1909, with additions in 1929 and 1955.
+Declining enrollments forced this high school to close in 1981.
+Restoration and adaptive reuse of the property were goals of Historic Seattle.
 The building was converted in 1985 into 139 apartment units with Lorig Associates as developer and Historic Seattle providing packaging and financial assistance.
-The building is listed in the National Register of Historic Places.
+The building is a designated Seattle Landmark and listed in the National Register of Historic Places.

 Current and Future Uses: